 100% attendance certificate signed by the Headteacher

 100% attendance letter home from the Headteacher or Year Leader

 Every effort must be made by parents to arrange medical appointments outside of Academy hours and the parents must provide a note from the medical organisation to cover the appointment.
 Only in exceptional circumstances can whole days be authorised for medical appointments.
 The student is expected to attend the Academy where possible, either side of the appointment, in order to minimise absence from lessons.
 For students who have returned to the Academy after a prolonged absence, they may be put on a support programme.
 This is intended to ensure a positive re-integration of the student into the Academy and to support them while catching up on academic studies in subject areas.
 This is instigated by Data Management when a student returns after approximately one week of the absence and consists of a schedule of meetings between Tutor and students and agreed targets.
 This information is logged and placed on the student’s file at the end of the programme.
 Significant improvements and high levels of attendance are reinforced by Year Leaders.
 It is essential that a subject register is taken electronically every lesson and should be taken at the start of the lesson.
 This will ensure that the Academy is able to monitor and reduce truancy from lessons.

 Tutors are responsible for detentions.
 Tutors will be responsible for checking on a daily basis those students who are due to have a detention with them that day.
-If the student does not turn up for PM registration or detention, they will be escalated to a 60 minute detention and the Tutor would need to discuss this with the parents.
+If the student does not turn up for their detention, they will be escalated to a 60 minute detention and the Tutor would need to discuss this with the parents.

 Year 11 students are advised that punctuality and attendance will directly impact on whether they are given the privilege to attend the Academy's Prom.